Holiday Wellness Guide: How to Stay Energized and Manage Stress

 Does Traveling Make You Tired During the Holidays?

 Unfortunately, these disruptions can all be compounded for those who travel over the holiday.
-If you’re already feeling run down, jumping in the car or hopping on a plane can be the straw that breaks the camel’s back, leaving you exhausted during a time of year you should be used to recharge.
+If you’re already feeling run down, jumping in the car or hopping on a plane can be the straw that breaks the camel’s back, leaving you exhausted during a time of year when you should be used to recharge.

-So today we’ll discuss how to not feel tired while you travel this holiday.
+So today, we’ll discuss how to not feel tired while you travel this holiday.

 What Affects Your Sleep